faiz-arif/Text-To-ImageGeneration/README.md

 # Text to Image Generation Using DCGAN

-This implementation is a PyTorch-based version of [Generative Adversarial Text-to-Image Synthesis paper](https://arxiv.org/abs/1605.05396).
-In this project, a Conditional Generative Adversarial Network (CGAN) is trained, leveraging text descriptions as conditioning inputs to generate corresponding images.
+This implementation is a PyTorch-based version of [Generative Adversarial Text-to-Image Synthesis paper].
 The architecture of this model draws inspiration from DCGAN (Deep Convolutional Generative Adversarial Network).

 ## Requirements